A1 motorway (Portugal)

 The A 1—Autoestrada do Norte—is the biggest and the most important highway in Portugal.
 It connects the two largest cities in Portugal, Lisbon and Porto, also passing by some district capitals and industrial zones.
 Being the most important connection between two major cities, it was designed to be parallel to other roads, like the EN1.

 At 303 km long, the highway starts in Lisbon, in the interchange between the CRIL and the Vasco da Gama Bridge.
 Then the road goes along some cities near Lisbon, mainly Alverca do Ribatejo and Alenquer.
 Near Torres Novas it connects with the A23, a road that connects the A1 with Castelo Branco and Vilar Formoso, by the A25, near the border with Spain.
-This interchange marks the end of the 3x3 profile that started in Lisbon, to start a profile of 2 lanes.
+This interchange marks the end of the 3x3 profile that started in Lisbon, to start a profile of two lanes.

+Construction began in 1960, first with a 3.6 km section in Gaia, from the current interchange with A44 to just before the Arrabida bridge.
+On 22 June 1963, the Arrabida bridge opened, also a 6.8 km southern extension to Carvalhos had been completed.
+On the southern end, first to open was the 25 km section from Lisbon to Vila Franca de Xira on 28 May 1961.

+Construction would not resume before the democratization and the establishment of Brisa company on 22 November 1972; the next 6 km section from Vila Franca to Carregado opening on 26 August 1977.
+More intensive construction began in the 1980s, in 1982, the first section outside of Lisbon and Porto urban areas opened - the Coimbra bypass from Condeixa to Mealhada.
+The final section - 87.4 km from Torres Novas to Condeixa - opened on 13 September 1991.

 The highway is owned by Brisa.
 A trip between Lisbon and Porto using the A1 costs €22.20.